annapawlicka/is-it-time/README.md

 Copyright © 2014 Anna Pawlicka

-Distributed under the Eclipse Public License.
+Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.